 With practicality and flexibility in mind, classification and regression trees (CART) are used as the default conditional models for synthesis but various parametric alternatives are also available.

 The R package synthpop has been written as part of the UK Economic and Social Research Council funded SYLLS project (SYnthetic Data Estimation for UK LongitudinaL Studies) to allow support staff of the UK Longitudinal Studies (LSs) to produce synthetic data tailored to the needs of individual research projects.
 You can read more here.

-The core team is is based at the University of Edinburgh and the Administrative Data Research Centre - Scotland:
+The core team is is based at the University of Edinburgh and the Scottish Centre for Administrative Data Research:

 Stay connected with us